shreyaskarnik/scanny/README.md

 # scanny

-experimenting with Rust to create a port scanner.
+experimenting with Rust to create a port scanner